SathwikReddy-Bushireddy/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Playing Tic Tac Toe on paper to playing Tic Tac Toe in the Terminal
+Playing Tic Tac Toe on paper to playing it in the Terminal